maastrichtlawtech/awesome-legal-nlp/summaries/chalkidis2018deep.md

 #### A deep learning approach to contract element extraction (Chalkidis et al., 2017)

 - They focused on extracting contract elements (e.g., contractor names, legislation references, start and end dates, amounts), a task which is similar to named entity recognition.
+- They used a dataset of ~3,500 English contracts, annotated with eleven types of contract element.
+- The authors examined three alternative LSTM-based methods:
+  - A bidirectional LSTM chain fed with the concatenation of word, pos tag and token-shape (custom embedding representingd six possible shapes of tokens: uppercase, lowercase, first character uppercase, digits, punctuations, other) embeddings, which produced context-aware token embeddings.
+The context-aware token embeddings passed through a fully-connected layer followed by a sigmoid activation function.
+  - Same as first method but injected an additional unidirectional (forward) LSTM chain between the first bidirectional LSTM chain and the fully-connected layer.
+  - Same as first method but instead of using a fully connected layer or additional LSTMs, it employed a linear chain of CRFs.
+- The authors evaluated the new methods in two different manners.
+Firstly, they evaluated the performance of classification token by token.
+Secondly, they evaluated the performance of classification over complete contract elements, which were multi-word expressions.
+- Results for the per token evaluation:
+  - The three LSTM-based methods performed better than Logistic Regression and linear Support Vector Machines operating on fixed-sized sliding windows of tokens (their previous work).
+  - The second method obtained top F1 scores for all but the *contract period* type.
+- Results for the per element evaluation:
+  - Overall, BiLSTM-CRF appeared to be better than the second method.

+#### Discussion

+- In the aforementioned articles, LSTMs were utilized in order to provide context-aware/task-specific word representations.
+- Both articles reported great performance improvements utilizing BiLSTM-CRF models compared to traditional ML algorithms (i.e., SVMs, LR, CRFs), while they also reported marginal improvement compared to networks that do not employ CRFs on top of LSTMs.